tud-amr/website/_projects/trilogy.md

   </div>
 </div>

-In collaboration with Demcon, we have demonstrated a robust controller for reference tracking in harbour and open sea, showing good performance in the presence of wind, waves and currents.
+In collaboration with Demcon, we have demonstrated a robust controller for reference tracking in harbour and open sea, showing good performance in the presence of wind, waves and currents [[5](/paper_websites/adrc-demcon)].

 <div class="row row-cols-1 row-cols-sm-2 row-cols-md-2 g-2">
   <div class="col">